 The water resources within these areas are under development pressure and require more active management.
-Water licences are issued and Water Allocation Plans (WAPs) developed to sustainably manage and monitor the available resources.
+Water licences are issued and WAPs have been developed to sustainably manage and monitor the available resources.
 Licensed purposes generally include irrigation, industrial, intensive animal keeping, recreation and town water supply.

-The South Australian Murray (SS11) SDL resource unit is managed under the River Murray Prescribed Watercourse WAP, the Marne-Saunders (SS12) SDL resource unit is managed under the Marne-Saunders WAP and the Eastern Mount Lofty Ranges (SS13) SDL resource unit is managed under the Eastern Mount Lofty Ranges (SS13) SDL resource unit is managed under the Eastern Mount Lofty Ranges WAP.
+The South Australian Murray (SS11) SDL resource unit is managed under the River Murray Prescribed Watercourse WAP, the Marne-Saunders (SS12) SDL resource unit is managed under the Marne-Saunders WAP and the EMLR (SS13) SDL resource unit is managed under the EMLR WAP.

-Carryover is permitted under the Marne-Saunders WAP and the Eastern Mount Lofty Ranges WAP.
+Each year, carryover is permitted under the Marne-Saunders WAP and the EMLR WAP.